 Family medical history – family members with a breathing disorder increase the possibilities of another family member having asthma.

 Physical examination – the doctor uses a stethoscope to examine breathing, conducts skin tests for allergic reactions such as hives or eczema.
 Allergies increase the risk of asthma.

-Treatment for various types of asthma involves breathing exercises, rescue or first aid treatments and asthma control medications for the long-term treatment.
+Asthma treatment may involve involves breathing exercises, rescue, or first aid treatments and asthma control medications for long-term treatment.
 The doctor decides on the appropriate treatment after taking into consideration the type of asthma, the patient’s age, medical history, etc.

 If asthmatic symptoms continue for more than 20 minutes even after using the above treatment then immediately seek medical help.